 Whipped Cream:

-- Place cream, sugar, and vanilla in a mixing bowl and beat until it is thick and creamy.1 - 1 1/2 c. whipping cream, 1 Tbs. sugar, 1 tsp. vanilla
+- Place cream, sugar, and vanilla into a chilled mixing bowl and beat until it is thick and creamy.1 - 1 ½ c. heavy whipping cream, 1 Tbs. white sugar or powdered sugar, 1 tsp. vanilla

 To assemble the pie: